Regional Science High School for Region 1: Alumni

 RSHS-1 alumni are called "SCIons" from the word "Scio" (Latin) word which means science, knowledge and to know; "ions" which implies their importance to society; and the word itself "scion" which denotes descendant of Galileo Galilei, the Father of Modern Science.

-Roughly one percent (1%) of alumni are in the sciences, engineering, and mathematics.
+Roughly one percent (1%) of alumni is in the sciences, engineering, and mathematics.
 The rest are in the humanities, journalism, law, business administration, accountancy, medicine, public administration, and the military.